Change-Agent: Towards Interactive Comprehensive Remote Sensing Change Interpretation and Analysis: Related work

 \subsection{Remote Sensing Change Detection}

 Early change detection approaches were traditionally categorized into algebra-based, transformation-based, and classification-based methods.
 These methods relied on techniques such as change vector analysis (CVA) \cite{CVA_1,CVA_2}, principal component analysis (PCA) \cite{deng2008pca,CD_PCA2}, multivariate alteration detection (MAD) \cite{MAD_Nielsen,MAD_Nielsen2007}, and post-classification comparisons \cite{post_classification_1,post_classification_2}.
-Traditional change detection methods have laid the foundation for modern techniques in remote sensing change detection \cite{surey_1}.
+Traditional methods have laid the foundation for modern change detection techniques \cite{surey_1}.